european-dynamics-rnd/circuloos-data-platform/Readme.md

 In the [commands_URL](./commands_URL) you can find commands to interact with the CIRCULOOS Platform located on European Dynamics Server, circuloos-platform.eurodyn.com.
 You **need** to change the centennial in the **partner_variables.txt** that was send to you by email, **PARTNER_USERNAME** and **PARTNER_PASSWORD**.
 If you have not received your partner credentials, please e-mail konstantinos.gombakisATeurodyn.com.

+If you want to utilize the tools CSV to Orion-LD agent and Leather board outline to send data to the CIRCULOOS platform please use the .yml files inside their directories.

 Moreover, a Postman collection of the same commands is [HERE](./commands_URL/ED%20CIRCULOOS%20Platform.postman_collection.json).
 Please go throu the demo and then try to connect to the ED CIRCULOOS Platform.
 To send **REAL data** from you pilot please chose a unique **NGSILD-Tenant** to ensure proper data separation form other partner data.